Bill: Less Laws

 Old value:: Individuals may sue over malicious falsehoods spoken about them.

-Current: Individuals may sue over malicious falsehoods spoken about them, if judged to be malicious.
+Current: Individuals may sue over falsehoods and defamatory opinions spoken about them, if judged to be malicious.

 Proposed: The nation has no laws regarding slander.